rikosintie/Ubuntu4NetworkEngineers/docs/wireless-tools.md

           Tx excessive retries:0  Invalid misc:8   Missed beacon:0
 ```

+This is useful when restarting an AP or troubleshooting wireless.
+With `watch` running, you can glance at the screen and see if the interface is connected.

 `iwconfig` is part of the `wireless-tools` for Linux package maintained by Jean Tourrilhes.

 **Ubuntu 25.04 doesn't install the `wireless-tools` package by default**